Zilvaro/digitalz-adenblog/TESTING.md

 3. Update/Delete content/post are not accessible via browser if you are not the author.

-* System, before the openning Edit or Delete form (from inside the app or from the copied link) for Post or Content - always checks if the user is logged-in && if user is the author.
+* System, before the opening Edit or Delete form (from inside the app or from the copied link) for Post or Content - always checks if the user is logged-in && if user is the author.

 * ![Security edit_delete - user logged-in](assets/testing_files/security-status-link-notlogedin.JPG)
 * ![Security edit_delete - user_author](assets/testing_files/security-status-link-logedin.JPG)